meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 should allow the user to continue whatever action was in process.

-* require the user to follow a link and the user might do that in a different client than the one where he initiated the sign-in process.
-After following the link, the user should be able to continue whatever action was in process from either the new client.
-Under some circumstances (e.g. user never follows a link), a identity service might never report the outcome of the authentication.
-However, when the authentication outcome is reported, it can be reported to have either succeeded or failed.
+* require the user to follow a link and the user might do that in a different client than the one where the process started.
+After following the link, the user should be able to continue whatever action was in process from the new client.
+Under some circumstances (e.g. user never follows a link), an identity service might never report the outcome of the authentication.
+However, whenever the outcome is reported, it can be reported to have either succeeded or failed.

 ### Login to Account